Kenneract/Bose-Reverse-Engineering/FullTroubleshooting.md

 33. Soldered more breakout wires onto the 13-pin connected (V_UNREG, GND, left+, left-, right+, right-, SmartSpeaker, Mute) and carried to an external JR45 connector.
 34. Just as a test, reconnected the Console to the Bass Module and probed the Mute signal; it hovers around 1.8V no matter if the Console is on or off.
 	- It is either not implemented on this system (same as DSP_Shutdown, and software mute is used instead), or is an indication that there is more damage to circuitry.
-	- For my replacement unit, I'm just going to ignore it as it seems to function fine while floating *(I still broke the wire out just in case, though)*.
+	- For my replacement unit, I'm just going to ignore it as it seems to function fine while floating *(I still broke-out the wire to the external RJ45 jack just in case, though)*.

 ---